 BPA is a functionally separated organization with distinct administrative and decision-making activities for BPA’s power and transmission functions.
 References in this Agreement to Power Services or Transmission Services are solely for the purpose of clarifying which BPA function is responsible for such administrative and decision-making activities.

 BPA is authorized to market electric power to qualified entities eligible to purchase such power.
-Under section 5(b)(1) of the Northwest Power Act, BPA is obligated to offer a power sales agreement to any eligible customer for the sale and purchase of electric power to serve the customer’s regional consumer load not served by the customer’s resources.
+Under Section 5(b)(1) of the Northwest Power Act, BPA is obligated to offer a power sales agreement to any eligible customer for the sale and purchase of electric power to serve the customer’s regional consumer load not served by the customer’s resources.

-In the final Provider of Choice Policy, BPA adopted a tiered rate pricing construct for electric power sold under section 5(b) of the Northwest Power Act to provide pricing signals and to encourage the timely development of regional power resource infrastructure to meet regional consumer loads under this Agreement.
+In the final Provider of Choice Policy, March 2024, as amended or revised, BPA adopted a tiered rate pricing construct for electric power sold under Section 5(b) of the Northwest Power Act to provide pricing signals and to encourage the timely development of regional power resource infrastructure to meet regional consumer loads under this Agreement.

 This Agreement effectuates a Contract High Water Mark for «Customer Name» that establishes the amount of power «Customer Name» may purchase from BPA at Tier 1 Rates.